 However, bile also plays a role in eliminating cholesterol which is why artichokes are thought to help support healthy cholesterol levels.
-A few studies have shown promising results regarding this health benefit, with one even finding that artichoke leaf extract reduced LDL cholesterol by around 20%!
+A few studies have shown promising results regarding this health benefit, with one even finding that artichoke leaf extract could reduce LDL cholesterol by around 20%!

 If you’re not a fan of eating artichokes, you can try our Artichoke tincture, which contains extracts of fresh, organic artichoke leaves.

 Linseed for healthy bowels

-The second seed to appear on the list, linseed is packed full of omega 3s, antioxidants, fibre and magnesium, making it another great addition to your diet.
+The second seed to appear on this list, linseed is packed full of omega 3, antioxidants, fibre and magnesium, making it another great addition to your diet.

 In particular, the fibre found in linseeds is vital for supporting healthy digestion and for preventing constipation.
 Constipation causes a build-up of toxins in the body which can have a knock-on effect on other organs like the prostate, liver and kidneys.
 You might also find that these toxins begin to affect the skin, causing problems like acne or eczema.

 You can sprinkle ground linseed on porridge or cereal, add it to smoothies or include it in a range of bakes.
 You can also find linseed in our Linoforce, alongside senna leaf and fragula bark.
 This remedy for short-term relief of occasional constipation absorbs water and moves it through the digestive system to ease constipation.
 This means it’s important to take it with plenty of water to avoid dehydration.

 Green leafy veg for overall nutrition